Summer Workshop in Research Methods

 How much does it cost to participate in the Summer Institute?

 Participation in the Summer Institute is free.
-Travel is not included and is the responsibility of each participant.
+Travel, housing and meals are not included and are the responsibility of each participant.

 What is included in the Summer Institute?